ethannicholas/Frost/docs/problems.md

 figure out rules for init / cleanup, make sure I'm following them consistently, check any cases I can that don't rely on dataflow

+change def current := compiler.currentMethod[0] for i in 0 .. current.parameters.get_count() in
-using = on two non-trivial choice entries does not work (merely compares rawValue) Need to figure out & enforce init and cleanup rules Add tests for things like breaking out of multiple loops w/ memory management
+    LLVMCodeGenerator to just for i in 0 .. compiler.currentMethod[0].parameters.get_count() and we leak memory using = on two non-trivial choice entries does not work (merely compares rawValue) Need to figure out & enforce init and cleanup rules Add tests for things like breaking out of multiple loops w/ memory management